-While it might still be a few years away, a few pieces of technology that are available in most vehicles these days are sure to make things easier for new drivers.
-It is worth confirming that these features are present when shopping for a vehicle for a new driver.
-From motus.cars, supported by Motus Toyota (previously Imperial Toyota):
+While that might still be a few years away, a few pieces of technology that are available in most vehicles these days are sure to make things easier for new drivers.
+It is worth confirming whether or not these features are present when shopping for a vehicle for a new driver.

-1. Automatic gearbox
+Automatic gearbox

-Mastering clutch control and smooth pull offs is often the trickiest part of learning to drive, but an automatic gearbox eliminates this, and a large portion of the stress associated with learning to drive.
+Mastering clutch control and smooth pull-offs is often the trickiest part of learning to drive, but an automatic gearbox eliminates this and a large portion of the stress associated with learning to drive.
 Automatic gearboxes used to be reserved for more expensive models but can even be found on entry-level vehicles these days.

-2. Park distance control
+Park distance control

 Via a series of sensors around the vehicle, park distance control makes parking easier by alerting you to the proximity of fixed objects via a series of beeps that get increasingly louder as you get closer to the object.
 Some systems display an image on the touchscreen simultaneously with green and red sections indicating how close you are to the object.
-More advanced systems will offer a camera view or even a 360 bird's-eye view that will allow even novice drivers to park in the tightest of spots.
+More advanced systems will offer a camera view or even a 360 birds eye view that will allow even novice drivers to park in the tightest of spots.

-3. Blind spot monitor
+Blind spot monitor